Should we be wary of price movements in USD/JPY during U.S. trading hours, as resistance levels appear to be strengthening?

 - Japan/Tokyo Consumer Price Index

-In the U.S. currency market yesterday, the dollar fell against the yen despite the upward revision of U.S. second-quarter real GDP for personal consumption (revised figure) from 1.4% to 1.6%, which was announced yesterday.
+In the U.S. currency market yesterday, the U.S. dollar fell against the yen despite the fact that the revised figure for U.S. second-quarter real GDP growth driven by personal consumption was revised upward from 1.4% to 1.6%.
 The USD/JPY pair fell from 147.479 to 146.658.The pair declined as it encountered resistance at the 20-period moving average (MA) on the hourly chart.
-On the 4-hour chart, a gradual decline along the 10-period MA is observed, while on the daily chart, the pair is on the verge of breaking below the support line formed by the 75-period MA.
+On the 4-hour chart, a gradual decline along the 10-period MA is evident, and on the daily chart, the pair is teetering on the brink of breaking below the 75-period MA support line.